 The Roaring Fork River starts high above Aspen and makes its way down valley through Basalt (Frying Pan River) to Glenwood Springs where it meets up with the Colorado River.
 The upper Fork above the Town of Carbondale is fantastic wade and raft float fishing on the large freestone fishery.
 From Carbondale down river to Glenwood Springs the river widens and is more conducive to Drift boat fishing as well as wading.
 The Roaring fork although not as scenic as other rivers is an incredible trout fishery that is known for it’s Green Drake hatch starting in early July most years.
 The Roaring Fork is home to some big Browns and Rainbows especially as you get near Glenwood Springs.
 Excellent public access is available from Glenwood to Aspen.
 The current flows are pretty low for the hard boats in some spots.
 Great wading access above Carbondale all winter.
 The Frying Pan River enters the Roaring Fork at Basalt, the Pan is one the world’s most recognized trophy Trout rivers.
-The Roaring Fork is a great winter fishery lower elevation and warmer temperatures are the norm.
-Full day wades and floats are happening over on the Roaring Fork River right now!

 - Roaring Fork Report Date

 - Emma 380 CFS

 - Glenwood Springs 685 CFS

 46 @ Glenwood Mid day

 - Roaring Fork Fly Fishing Report